 Weigh the combined aggregate using a belt scale.
-The belt scale shall be of such accuracy that, when the plant is operating between 30 percent and 100 percent of belt capacity, the average difference between the shown weight of material delivered and the actual weight delivered shall not exceed 1 percent of the actual weight for three 2-minute runs.
-For the three individual two-minute runs, the shown weight of material delivered shall not vary from the actual weight delivered by more than 2 percent of the actual weight.
+The belt scale shall be of such accuracy that, when the plant is operating between 30% and 100% of belt capacity, the average difference between the shown weight of material delivered and the actual weight delivered shall not exceed one percent of the actual weight for three two-minute runs.
+For the three individual two-minute runs, the shown weight of material delivered shall not vary from the actual weight delivered by more than two percent of the actual weight.
 Determine the actual weight of material delivered by a vehicle platform scale that has been sealed.
-Equip the plant so that this accuracy check can be made after each relocation and set-up, but before the first operation and at other times as required by the Engineer.
+Equip the plant so that the this accuracy check can be made after each relocation and set-up, but before the first operation and at other times as required by the Engineer.